Last Updated: March, 2024

 1. Networking (LinkedIn, clubs, professional contacts, grow your network)

 This one can be overlooked easily, but is extremely important, hence topping the list – while at university, you need to be building your professional network when you can (assuming, of course, that this is the career path you want).
-This can somewhat vary in difficultly, but is well worth the effort, as these people might know people who know people that are looking to employ someone like you.
+This can somewhat vary in difficulty, but is well worth the effort, as these people might know people who know people that are looking to employ someone like you.
 Knowing the right people was the linchpin for how I got my first professional job in the cyber industry.

 And finally, stop fucking around and make a LinkedIn account.
 I know, I get it, LinkedIn is weird, wacky, inflatable hand-wavy strange.
 99% of interactions are each the most inauthentic thing I’ve seen that week, but the secret is that everyone knows.
 Everyone is in on it, that we’re putting on our suits and we’re dressing up and saying our lines, and performing our Business™ and doing lots of Business™ and really, just, the Business™ is very Business™.
 All the world's a stage, and LinkedIn is certainly some peoples’ worlds, but it is a world in which it is currently necessary for you to have a presence in if you want to actually be taken seriously.
 So I say, do it and have some fun.

-2. Networking (Internet Protocol, TCP/IP, traffic flow, wireshark, nmap)
+2. Networking (Internet Protocol, TCP/IP, traffic flow, Wireshark, nmap)

 Knowing roughly exactly how everything and everyone talks to everything and everyone is such a fundamentally required skill, and the systems of thought in networking overlap quite substantially with the systems of thought in cybersecurity.
 Understanding how information moves, networking, not only brings about networking understanding itself, but also a way in which to see contexts or problems that might transit networking as a field.
 It’s like having a new column in the quality checklist your brain does automatically whenever assessing a system.